One of the goals of our Cambridge Canopy Project is to increase the number of trees in the city.

 If you live in Cambridge, please complete our short survey about trees in gardens.
 It should take less than 10 minutes.

 The survey is open until 31 October 2020.
-If you have any questions about it, contact us at email@example.com, with ‘Cambridge Canopy Project survey’ as the subject.
+Contact us if you have any questions about it.

 Your response will help us understand more about what Cambridge residents think of tree planting and tree removal.
 This in turn will help us better support and enhance tree-planting in the city.